 A vs An

-Examples of words are unique, unicorn, uniform, union, unit, use, user, utensil, united, useless, and many more words which though begin with a vowel, but sound like a consonant word.
+Examples of words are unique, unicorn, uniform, union, unit, use, user, utensil, united, useless, and many more words, which though begin with a vowel and sound like a consonant word.

 While ‘an’ is used in front of words that start with a vowel or sound like starting with a vowel.
 Examples of words with a vowel sound are words beginning with ‘h’ as ‘h’ is not pronounced.

-The words could be honest, heir, honorable, heirloom, hour, and many more which though begin with a consonant, but sound like vowel and hence an is used.
+The words could be honest, heir, honourable, heirloom, hour, and many more, which though they begin with a consonant, sound like vowels and hence an is used.

 Comparison Table